-Ultimate Beneficial Ownership (UBO) registers in the UAE
+Ultimate Beneficial Ownership (UBO) registers in the UAE in 2024

 The UAE government introduced new regulations in August 2020 requiring companies registered and licensed in the UAE to maintain and submit registers of their i) ultimate beneficial owners (UBOs or Real Beneficiaries) ii) shareholders and iii) nominee directors.